pub struct Config {

 §Errors

-if the targeted DeviceConfig
+Returns an Error::DeviceMissing if the targeted DeviceConfig does not exist.

-Returns an Error::CredentialsExist
+Returns an Error::CredentialsExist if the ConfigCredentials identified by name

 exist already.